 Contribution rates for the TRS-Care plan are established in state statute by the Texas Legislature, and there is no continuing obligation to provide benefits beyond each fiscal year.
 The TRS-Care plan is currently funded on a pay-as-you-go basis and is subject to change based on available funding.
-Funding for TRS-Care is provided by retiree premium contributions and contributions from the State, active employees and school districts based upon public school district payroll.
+Funding for TRS-Care is provided by retiree premium contributions and contributions from the state, active employees, and school districts based upon public school district payroll.
 The TRS board of trustees does not have the authority to set or amend contribution rates.

-Texas Insurance Code, section 1575.202 establishes the state's contribution rate which is 1.0% of the employee's salary.
-Section 1575.203 establishes the active employee's rate which is .65% of pay.
-Section 1575.204 establishes an employer contribution rate of not less than 0.25 percent or not more than 0.75 percent of the salary of each active employee of the public.
+Texas Insurance Code, section 1575.202 establishes the state's contribution rate which is 1.25% of the employee's salary.
+Section 1575.203 establishes the active employee's rate which is 0.75% of pay.
+Section 1575.204 establishes an employer contribution rate of not less than 0.25% or not more than 0.75% of the salary of each active employee of the public.
 The actual employer contribution rate is prescribed by the Legislature in the General Appropriations Act.
 The following table shows contributions to the TRS-Care plan by type of contributor.

-Contribution Rates

-2017 2018

-Active Employee 0.65% 0.65%

-Non-Employer Contributing Entity (NECE) - State 1.00% 1.25%

-Employers 0.55% 0.75%

-Federal/Private Funding Remitted by Employers 1.00% 1.25%

-Current fiscal year District contributions \$ 34,075 Current fiscal year Member contributions \$ 18,865 2017 measurement year NECE contributions \$ 27,756
+Contribution Rates 2018 2019 Active Employee 0.65% 0.65% Non-Employer Contributing Entity (State) 1.25% 1.25% Employers 0.75% 0.75% Federal/private Funding remitted by Employers 1.25% 1.25% District's 2019 Employer Contributions \$ 30,390 District's 2019 Member Contributions \$ 20,191 2018 NECE On-Behalf Contributions (state) \$ 34,687

-In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to, regardless of whether they participate in the TRS-Care OPEB program.
-When employers hire a TRS retiree, they are required to pay to TRS-Care a monthly surcharge of \$535 per retiree.
+In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to (regardless of whether they participate in the TRS-Care OPEB program).
+When hiring a TRS retiree, employers are required to pay to TRS-Care a monthly surcharge of \$535 per retiree.